yshinyong/66daysofdata/hello-world.md

-# Header 1
-66 Days of Data
+# 66 Days of Data

-## Header 2
-Statistics Fundamentals
+## Statistics Fundamentals

-### Header 3
-DAY 1: Histograms, The Main Ideas behind Probability Distributions, The Normal Distribution
+### DAY 1: Histograms, The Main Ideas behind Probability Distributions, The Normal Distribution

-### Header 3
-DAY 2: Population and Estimated Parameters
+### DAY 2: Population and Estimated Parameters

 - Normal Distribution Exponential Distribution, Gamma Distribution
 - It's very rare to have population data.
 In statistics, we often estimate the population parameters using samples/some data points. </li>